Southern Barossa Region

 Picture that place set within a community that owns, has fundraised for, and has built this over the years, so that people who love where they live don’t have to leave when it comes time for extra care.

 Picture the ‘op-shop’ down the road with its dedicated volunteers lovingly raising funds to support the good works.

-Picture the community member who both shops and donates there because they know where their dollar goes.
+Picture the community member who both shops and volunteers there because they know where the funds go.